What can Amazon's presentations teach to Legal English students?

 To be successful in law and business, you need to be able to communicate with power and panache.
 Legal English Online can help you with coaching but how else can you improve?
 Try this tactic from Amazon.

-As a successful student of English for Law, you will be aware of the classical presentation structure used in the UK and the US.
-It goes as follows: introduction, two or three points and a conclusion.
+As a successful student in English for Law, you will already be aware of the classical presentation structure used in the UK and the US.
+It goes like this: introduction, two or three points and a conclusion.
 Powerpoint will almost always be used to help focus the audience and as a memory aid to the main presenter.

 At Amazon, the classical presentation structure has been forgotten about in favour of narrative storytelling.
 What is this, why has it been introduced and how can international lawyers benefit from it?